The Clear Edge

 The Executive Summary

-• Who this is for: Service and consulting operators in the $75K–$150K/month range who are 4–8 weeks into a quarter, feeling uneasy about results, and tempted to change offers, marketing, pricing, team, or niche mid-stream.
+• Who this is for: Service and consulting founders at $75K–$150K/month who are 4–8 weeks into a quarter and already reaching for a mid-stream pivot.

-• What you’ll learn: The 5 failed pivot cases (offer, marketing, pricing, team, positioning), the Variance vs. Trend Diagnostic, the 12-Week Rule, the Crisis Test, and the Opportunity Cost Formula so you know exactly when to hold vs. when to change.
+• What you’ll learn: The five failed pivot types and the Variance vs. Trend Diagnostic, the 12-Week Rule, the Crisis Test, and the Opportunity Cost Formula to time pivots correctly.

-• What changes if you apply it: You stop reacting to 3–6 week dips, preserve 16–24 weeks of momentum per year, capture an extra $40K–$60K in growth on a $95K/month base, and reserve pivots for true crises or quarter boundaries.
+• What changes if you apply it: You stop reacting to 3–6 week dips, keep an extra 16–24 weeks of momentum per year, and only pivot at quarter boundaries or in real crises.

-• Time to implement: In your current quarter, use Weeks 1–12 to execute and collect data, run the diagnostic in Week 12, and make any major pivots in Week 13, with ongoing variance checks taking 15–20 minutes weekly.
+• Time to implement: In your current quarter, run the system weekly in 15–20 minutes, then make any major pivots in Week 13 off a full 12-week data set.

 Written by Nour Boustani for $75K–$150K/month operators who want to protect momentum and capture $40K–$60K in annual upside without serial mid-quarter pivots that reset progress every 6 weeks.